 The Advanced Content Marketing Principles Basic Guides Won't Tell You

-Rather, they’re looking to provide more value on draft one, reduce feedback loops, and feel more assured that their work is first-rate.
+I wanted to provide more value on draft one, reduce feedback loops, and feel assured my work was first-rate.

-In this article, I’ll go beyond content writing basics and cover the content marketing principles that make up killer blog posts.
-Ideally, this guide will help you hone your craft and build confidence in your work.
+In this article, I go beyond content writing basics and cover the content marketing principles behind articles that have a high average time on page and drive conversions.

 Table of contents